getsentry/sentry-unreal/CONTRIBUTING.md

 ### Setup Unreal Engine

-In order to get the Unreal Engine we recommend using [Epic Games Launcher](https://store.epicgames.com/en-US/download) which allows to download and install specific UE versions and their components.
-Sentry Unreal is compatible with UE 4.25 and newer.
-Enabling Android and iOS target platforms support during engine installation will allow using this plugin in mobile applications as well.
+In order to get the Unreal Engine we recommend using [Epic Games Launcher](https://store.epicgames.com/en-US/download).

-### Install the plugin
+To use the [sample project](./sample), use the UnrealEngine version specified in `EngineAssociation` property in [SentryPlayground.uproject](sample/SentryPlayground.uproject).

+#### Android build support

+To be able to build for Android, make sure to configure the SDK & NDK according to the [documentation](https://docs.unrealengine.com/4.27/en-US/SharingAndReleasing/Mobile/Android/Setup/AndroidStudio/).
+You will need to install NDK specifically at version 21.1.6352462 with UnrealEngine 4.27.

+### First setup

 > Currently this method is available only for C++ UE projects!
 Blueprint project can be converted to a C++ one simply by adding an empty class via Editor.

-To install the plugin `cd` to UE project root and create a new `Plugins` directory there (`mkdir Plugins`).
-Then clone the repo into it `cd Plugins`, `git@github.com:getsentry/sentry-unreal.git`.
-On the next project launch UE will prompt to build SentrySDK module.

-### Configure project

-Before starting to use Sentry Unreal make sure that the plugin is enabled.
-In UE editor navigate to `Settings -> Plugins -> Code Plugins` menu and check its status.

-In order to send events and crash data to Sentry, UE project has to be associated with the corresponding Sentry project first.
-Open `Settings -> Project Settings -> Plugins -> Sentry SDK` and provide the valid DSN (more info about DSN [here](https://docs.sentry.io/product/sentry-basics/dsn-explainer/)).
+To get started, we recommend running the init script:

+* `./scripts/init.sh` on macOS/Linux
+* `./scripts/init-win.ps1` on Windows

+This script links the checked out version of the plugin (the [plugin-dev](./plugin-dev/) directory) to the sample app and downloads the latest builds of native SDKs.

 ## Plugin structure